tyamadaaa/Roman-Arabic-and-Arabic-Roman-Converter/README.md

 # Installation

-Download the python file found in repository.
+Download the python file "roman_arabic_converter.py" found in repository and run the program using IDLE 3.6.1.